KishanTeli/ML_Exercise/README.md

 Let the **magic** of machine learning take you on an adventure through data!
 Each folder in this repo offers a unique learning experience, so don't hesitate to explore all three projects.

 Happy coding! 😊

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+Enjoy exploring the MAGIC Gamma Telescope dataset and have fun building models!